“Chris, what’s the best phone for kids?”

 Gabb makes the claim that it’s the safest phone for kids.
 Without a browser or internet access and backdoors, it’s tough to argue with this claim.
 It’s just a dead-simple device.
 We also love the Gabb Watch as a training device.

-Like I said at the beginning – all three companies are in this for families, doing great things:
+Like I said at the beginning – all four companies are in this for families, doing great things:

 - Gabb affiliate link (or use PYE for $25 off)